entrypoint-lv/DataTableQueryBuilder/README.md

-# LINQ query builder for JavaScript data tables
+# LINQ query builder for any JavaScript datatable

+A LINQ query builder that can be used for any JavaScript datatable or grid component that supports server-side processing.

- A LINQ query builder that automatically transforms an AJAX request coming from JS datatable into a LINQ query against the Entity Framework data model according to the specified configuration.
+The builder automatically transforms an AJAX request coming from JS datatable into a LINQ query against the Entity Framework data model according to the specified configuration.

 ## Install